kgetech/FFXIV-Crossbreed-Helper/README.md

 # NEW FEATURES! by kgetech:

 ## A Quit Button:
-- Added a quit button to the program (Oooh, fancy!)
+- Added a quit button to the program (Oooh, fancy!).

 ## Export and Import Options:
 - Added export and import buttons for "Shortest Path" Inventory and Targets.